Roslyn in Nassau County, New York — The American Northeast (Mid-Atlantic)

 Erected 1966 by Town of North Hempstead.

 Topics.
 This historical marker is listed in these topic lists: Anthropology & Archaeology • Architecture • Colonial Era • Settlements & Settlers.
+A significant historical year for this entry is 1690.

 Location.
 40° 47.987′ N, 73° 39.034′ W. Marker is in Roslyn, New York, in Nassau County.
-Marker is at the intersection of Main Street and Old Northern Parkway, in the median on Main Street.
+It is at the intersection of Main Street and Old Northern Parkway, in the median on Main Street.
 Touch for map.
 Marker is in this post office area: Roslyn NY 11576, United States of America.
 Touch for directions.